7 May 2024

 It's a wrap!
 Marvellous metal in Greville Street by Groupwork + Amin Taha

-Here we have a mesh surround that allows light through and it's just lovely.
+From a distance it looks like brick/stone.
+But on closer inspection, you'll see it's a mesh surround that allows light through to the main construction.
+So clever.
+Venture into BHYd to see how the details continue around the building.
 I'll leave it at that.
 Go see for yourself, or find out more here

 2 comments: